noelkhalaf/DataBase_1_Project_E_Hotel/README.md

 1. To start the site, simply run `python3 app.py` in the terminal.
 2. Copy the address next to **Running on** shown in the terminal into your browser.
 Or simply click this link: http://127.0.0.1:7777

+## Notes

+- To log in as admin: Username: `admin`, Password: `admin`
+- If table information is not update, refresh the page